azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 Step 4: Validate if policy is correctly uploaded and there is no missing mandatory policies using policy health check command

 **Note:**
-It is always recommended to validate health of Org policy for mandatory configurations and policy schema syntax issues using below command.
+It is always recommended to validate health of org policy for mandatory configurations and policy schema syntax issues using below command.
 You can review the failed checks and follow the remedy suggested.

 ```PowerShell
 Get-AzSKOrganizationPolicyStatus -SubscriptionId <SubscriptionId> `